direct to content

 Reconstruction of the ship, with the number of people on board: 319 slaves and 33 crewmembers.

-A total of five trips were made with d'Eenigheid.
+A total of five Atlantic voyages were made with the Eenigheid.
 The first two were transatlantic trade voyages from the Netherlands to Curacao and back.
 The last three journeys of the ship were triangular slave trade journeys from the Netherlands to western Africa to buy slaves and then sell them in the Caribbean.
-On the outward run, the ship's cargo consistedmainly of goods, like textile, gunpowder and riffles , meant for the trading of slaves, gold and ivory in Western Africa.
-During the third journey of the ship a total of 319 slaves were bought.
-The money earned with the sale of slaves in the Caribbean was spend on sugar, coffee beans and tobacco, which was, together with the in Africa bought gold and ivory, taken back to the Netherlands.
+On the outward run, the ship's cargo consisted mainly of goods like textile, gunpowder and rifles , meant for the procurement of enslaved people, gold and ivory in Western Africa.
+During the third journey of the ship a total of 319 enslaved people were bought.
+The money earned with the sale of these people in the Caribbean was spend on sugar, coffee beans and tobacco, which was taken back to the Netherlands together with the gold and ivory bought in Africa.

-After its fifth journey d'Eenigheid was stuck in stormy weather on the North Sea after the pilot got lost due to the poor visibility.
-After seven days the ship spotted the west coast of the island of Schouwen on the 6thof November 1767.
-With a new Dutch pilot on board the ship hit the seabed several times and on the 7thof November the captain and officers decided to aboard the ship.
+After its fifth journey the Eenigheid got stuck in stormy weather on the North Sea after the pilot got lost due to the poor visibility.
+After seven days the ship spotted the west coast of the island of Schouwen in Zeeland on the 6th of November 1767.
+With a new Dutch pilot on board the ship hit the seabed several times and on the 7th of November the captain and officers decided to abandon the ship.
 Eventually the ship was heavily damaged by the waves and sank.
 The ship and its cargo could not be saved.

 The Middelburgse Commercie Compagnie (MCC)

-The MCC's archive and d'Eenigheids blog
+The MCC's archive and the blog of the Eenigheid

-Reconstruction of d'Eenigheid.
+Reconstruction of d'Eenigheid

 Description

-Masters: 1st trip: Tobias Canisius
+Masters: 1st trip: Tobias Canisius.

-2nd trip: Tobias Canisius
+2nd trip: Tobias Canisius.

-3rd trip: Jan Menkenveld
+3rd trip: Jan Menkenveld.

-4th trip: Daniël Pruijmelaar
+4th trip: Daniël Pruijmelaar.

-5th trip: Willem de Molder
+5th trip: Willem de Molder.

-Built by: Middelburgse Commercie Compagnie
+Ships of the Middelburgse Commercie Compagnie

-Ships of the Middelburgse Commercie Compagnie.
+Ships of the Middelburgse Commercie Compagnie by Johan Hoogerheijden.

-Down on 11 December
+Down on 21 December

 New in MaSS